igrishaev/farseer/README.md

 The macro `client/with-conn-mgr` enables the connection manager temporary.
 It takes a binding form and a block of code to execute.
-Inside the macro, the object bound to the first symbol from the vector form will carry the open manager.
+Inside the macro, the client is bound to the first symbol from the vector form.

 ~~~clojure
 ;; a client without a pool